Burying Soft Forks

 Okay, and with SegWit, I just add is there is no exception necessary.
 So SegWit rules can be applied from the Genesis block perfectly.
 There’s no exception.

-if you start from the Genesis block, You start from the very first block that was released by Satoshi, and then you go through the entire blockchain to verify every transaction, every block.
+Right.
+Yes.
+Okay.
+So if you currently run a Bitcoin core node, better yet, if you sync a Bitcoin core node, so if you start from the Genesis block.
+You start from the very first block that was released by Satoshi, and then you go through the entire blockchain to verify every transaction, every block.
 Then what your Bitcoin Core node is currently doing is at some point it will check if there is blockchain signaling going on, and then it sees that there is in fact blockchain signaling going on.
 And then from a certain block, it will start to enforce the taproot rules.
 That’s how a Bitcoin Core node right now works when it comes to taproot.
-And then this proposal, which has been done with other softworks before, is that it will actually start applying the taproot rules from block 0, from the very beginning, with the exception for this one block that has an invalid spend in it under the taproot rules, and we’ll just ignore that.
+And then this proposal, which has been done with other soft fork before, is that it will actually start applying the taproot rules from the very beginning, with the exception for this one block that has an invalid spend in it under the taproot rules, and we’ll just ignore that.
 Right?
 This is the recap.
 This is how it would work.
 So what are the benefits of implementing this in Bitcoin Core?
 Why is it better to start from block zero?

 Benefits

 Yeah.
 So I think the first thing to say is that this is not a dramatic benefit that we’re going to talk about.
 It’s somewhat marginal.
 However, we’re dealing with very critical code.
 So the less headache basically for developers, the more likely they spend their time finding real bugs.
-It basically, First of all, it makes the code a little bit simpler, but that’s very marginal.
+First of all, it makes the code a little bit simpler, but that’s very marginal.
 So instead of saying, after this block, do X, it says, do X all the time, except for this block.
 And the other side is that it makes testing the code easier.
 So Bitcoin Core itself has tests that are run in something called the RegTest framework from regression.
 And these tests, what these tests do is they simulate a fresh blockchain, so with a fresh genesis block or maybe the real genesis block, and then they create very low difficulty blocks.
 So they very quickly can build a blockchain with 100 blocks or 200 blocks on it.
 And then they can, you know, check all the rules basically.
 So there’s a test that says, okay, make sure that before Taproot activates, these rules apply and these blocks are still valid.
-And then after Taproot activates, you wanna, you know, the test might check that the Taproot rules are actually enforced.
-And so if you just pretend that Taproot has always been there, 1984 style, Then basically the test can be simplified because you only need to test for the enforcement of TAPRIC rules.
+And then after Taproot activates, you want to, the test might check that the Taproot rules are actually enforced.
+And so if you just pretend that Taproot has always been there, 1984 style.
+Then basically the test can be simplified because you only need to test for the enforcement of Taproot rules.
 You don’t have to test anymore for pre-activation scenarios.
 So that’s basically a simplification there.

 Right.
 So you’ve now mentioned two benefits.
 One of them, it cleans up the actual code of the Bitcoin Core codebase.
 And the other way is it simplifies tests that you might run because now there’s less scenarios.